 The Scrum Master is an owner of the process and takes care of proper execution.
 He is also responsible for scrum values and practices and to help removes impediments.
 He also improves the team’s productivity, enables close cooperation across all roles and functions, and shields the team from external interference.

 The team is responsible for execution.
-Typically consist of three to 10 people, including developers, testers, analysts and designers.
+Typically consists of three to 10 people, including developers, testers, analysts, and designers.
 The team is self-organizing, and the membership should only change between sprints.